 How can I communicate this change with my clients?

 We would like to let you know that, from the 17th of June, you’ll be able to connect and post to your Pinterest boards within the dashboard.

 We have been able to gain access to Pinterest via a third-party app named Sendible so, when you look to set up a Pinterest Profile, you will be required to grant access to this App.

 I want to reassure you that this is normal behaviour.
 We’re working directly with this third-party company to help us provide the best possible experience.

-This article covers in full how to add Pinterest Board Services.
-Each Board currently has to be added as an individual service as opposed to being able to select the board you wish to post to when composing your post.
+This article covers in full how to add Pinterest Board Profiles.
+Each Board currently has to be added as an individual profile as opposed to being able to select the board you wish to post to when composing your post.

 Can I only have Pinterest or YouTube hidden or displayed, not both?